Support for schools and learners affected by COVID-19

-For the hundreds of colleges that are transitioning to an online learning situation in the middle of the term, we want to help them make this transition as seamlessly as possible.
-To that end, we are providing free access, training and support for our McGraw-Hill Connect and ALEKS digital learning platforms to instructors and students who need to urgently move to an online format for their Spring 2020 courses.
+For the hundreds of colleges that are transitioning to an online learning situation, we want to help them make this transition as seamlessly as possible.
+To that end, we are providing free training and support for our McGraw Hill Connect and ALEKS digital learning platforms and have helped thousands of instructors and students in recent weeks who need to move to an online format.

-We recognize that transitioning to remote learning situations for K-12 schools can be complicated as well.
-Remote learning support for K-12 schools, educators and parents can be found here.
-We will also be adding product walkthroughs, free resources and videos over the coming days here: https://www.mheonline.com/COVID19
+We recognize that transitioning to remote learning situations for K–12 schools can be complicated as well.
+Remote learning support for K–12 schools, educators and parents can be found here.
+We also added product walkthroughs, free resources and videos here: https://www.mheonline.com/COVID19

 For support outside of the U.S., where many of our teams in affected countries have been working hard to support schools and colleges for weeks, visit this page for help: https://www.mheducation.com/global-sites.html

-In addition, we are offering some free resources to help people stay updated on the Coronavirus.
+In addition, we are offering some free resources to help people stay updated on COVID-19.

 We recognize that this is a fast-changing situation and will continue to provide you with the resources you need to continue to support your teaching and learning as your needs evolve.